1st meridian east

 The meridian 1° east of Greenwich is a line of longitude that extends from the North Pole across the Arctic Ocean, the Atlantic Ocean, Europe, Africa, the Southern Ocean, and Antarctica to the South Pole.

-The 1st meridian east forms a great circle with the 179th meridian west.
+The 1st meridian east forms a great ellipse with the 179th meridian west.

 From pole to pole

 Starting at the North Pole and heading south to the South Pole, the 1st meridian east passes through: